rackerlabs/docs-cloud-backup/api-docs/cloud-backup-v2/api-operations/methods/get-list-events-for-a-configuration-v2-project-id-configurations-configuration-id-events.rst

-This table shows the query parameters for the request:
+The following table shows the query parameters for the request.

 +--------------------------+-------------------------+-------------------------+
 |Name                      |Type                     |Description              |